You are probably familiar with this version of Cleopatra:

 But it’s just that: a myth.

-Indulge me in quoting a long passage.
-I think that Chip Brown of National Geographic said it better than I could:
+passage.
+I think that Chip Brown of National

 “Yet if she is everywhere, Cleopatra is also nowhere, obscured in what biographer Michael Grant called the ‘fog of fiction and vituperation which has surrounded her personality from her own lifetime onwards.’
 Despite her reputed powers of seduction, there is no reliable depiction of her face.
 What images do exist are based on unflattering silhouettes on coins.
 There is an unrevealing 20-foot-tall relief on a temple at Dendera, and museums display a few marble busts, most of which may not even be of Cleopatra.